ietf/Moderators/sop.md

 The SAA team member also informs the individual that his or her posting rights to ietf@ietf.org will be restricted for 14 days.
 The SAA team member informs the individual that a note will be sent to ietf@ietf.org to inform the list that the SAA is continuing to engage with the individual.

+## Finding a more specific forum

+RFC 3005 explains that:

+"Discussions that fall within the area of any working group or well established list should be moved to such more specific forum as soon as this is pointed out, unless the issue is one for which the working group needs wider input or direction."

+The SAA team will make friendly suggestions in cases where discussions should be moved to more specific forums.

 ## Engagement